 Ways to Give

 - Gifts of Cash – Cash gifts can be used to support an area of special interest, to establish an endowed fund, or to support the Matheson’s exhibits and programs.
+You can donate online by clicking here or mail your check to the museum at 513 East University Avenue, Gainesville, FL 32601.
 Cash gifts received before December 31st will be tax deductible on this year’s tax returns.

 - Endowments – Endowments provide a perpetual stream of income that supports the museum’s future.